A Girl Dies in Baltimore Who Cares? by Mary Jane and Dan McCann (updated August 2018)

 · Without apology or explanation, the Medical Examiner lost Annie’s organs, including her heart and brain.
 Unknowingly, we buried our Annie without her very essence.

 We could go on.
-This is a tiny slice of our seven years in a Horrifying House of Mirrors.
+This is a tiny slice of our ten years in a Horrifying House of Mirrors.
 We’d invite anyone curious as to the accuracy of our observations to simply spend a day in the Victim’s Room of a Baltimore courthouse.
 They are guaranteed a torrent of fear and suffering, of unremitting grief and horror, tales of a criminal justice system turned on its head, of a Baltimore that not even Edgar Allen Poe could have imagined.
 Nevermore.

 [A note on our use of the word “thug.”
 We understand it can be a racially charged term.
 We do not identify the race of the “young men,” “boisterous youths,” “alleged delinquents” involved.
 It’s not material.
 We just cannot come up with a more accurate but still printable term for the thugs who dumped our daughter’s dead or dying body behind a dumpster, and then went for a joy ride.
 If they’d called 911, she might still be alive.]